rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 The specifics of how ownership will be checked are:

 * Unix: The user as reported by [`geteuid`] will be compared with the owner of the file.
+    * If the effective UID is the root user, it will also allow files owned by the uid specified in `SUDO_UID` to make it easier to use `sudo` operations.
 * Windows: The user [SID] of the current token will be compared with the SID of the file.
     * A file owned by the [Administrators Group] is also allowed to be accessed if the current user is also in the Administrators Group.